uhlin/enhanced-duc/README.md

     -c           Create a config file and exit.
 Will prompt.
     -x <path>    Load a config file from a custom location.
+    -o           Don't cycle.
+Update the host(s) only once.
     -B           Run in the background.

 Example: `educ_noip -c`